Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Driver for displaying battery status on laptops.

-Often additional DSDT patches are required, which are described in the work with.
+Additional DSDT patches are often required, which are described in detail.

 ACPIDebug